-I will not include 3rd-party content, including content from DMs Guild, even if it is my own, because I can’t assume that your game will allow 3rd-party content or homebrew.
-I also won’t cover Unearthed Arcana content because it’s not finalized, and I can’t guarantee that it will be available to you in your games.
+We will not include 3rd-party content, including content from DMs Guild, in handbooks for official content because we can’t assume that your game will allow 3rd-party content or homebrew.
+We also won’t cover Unearthed Arcana content because it’s not finalized, and we can’t guarantee that it will be available to you in your games.

 The advice offered below is based on the current State of the Character Optimization Meta as of when the article was last updated.
-Keep in mind that the state of the meta periodically changes as new source materials are released and this article will be updating accordingly as time allows.
+Keep in mind that the state of the meta periodically changes as new source materials are released, and the article will be updated accordingly as time allows.

 Optional spells are marked below with (Optional) following the spell’s name.
 These spells are considered optional rules, as described in Tasha’s Cauldron of Everything.
 Consult your DM before deciding to use these spells.

-- PHB: If you don’t have something else on which to use your Concentration, use Bless. +1d4 to attack rolls is huge in 5e.
+- PHB): If you don’t have something else on which to use your Concentration, use Bless. +1d4 to attack rolls is huge in 5e. (

 The fact that it exists implies that clerics perform burial rites, wedding

 ceremonies, and rites of passage magically at a cost of 25gp each, placing a

 heavy financial burden on poor commoners, and removing the possibility of

 non-magical clergy performing these functions.
 It certainly feels cool for a

-don’t know why this isn’t just a Religion
+don’t know why this isn’t just a Religion check or something.

 Regardless of all of that, the spell provides weird incentives to do things like getting married before a dungeon crawl or a boss fight.
 As a DM I would discourage players from abusing these options.